antoine-aumjaud/filter-interceptor/README.md

 The overhead introduced by this proxy has been optimized to be at least as possible.
 On my laptop (Intel 1.2GHz dual core), for a Java proxy implementation, it add:
-* 3.5us without cache
+* 2.9us without cache
-* 2.5us with cache activated
+* 2.4us with cache activated
 The main interest of the cache is to avoid Filter objects creation, which decrease the time passed in GC.

 Beware:
 This results are without any logger implementation.
 If LOGBack is activated:
-* with level set to *error*: the average of overhead is around 3.7us without cache and 2.9us with;
+* with level set to *error*: the average of overhead is around 3us without cache and 2.5us with;
-* with level set to *debug*: the average of overhead is around 140us without cache 160us with (there is more logs with cache activated).
+* with level set to *debug*: the average of overhead is around 150us without cache 190us with (there is more logs when cache is activated).
 <!--
 No log implementation
-Overhead WITH    cache on   filtered method: 2467ns Overhead WITHOUT cache on   filtered method: 3645ns Overhead WITH    cache on UNfiltered method: 2470ns Overhead WITHOUT cache on UNfiltered method: 2884ns
+Overhead WITH    cache on   filtered method: 2469ns Overhead WITHOUT cache on   filtered method: 2953ns Overtime WITH    cache on UNfiltered method: 2421ns Overtime WITHOUT cache on UNfiltered method: 2064ns

 LOGBack err
-Overhead WITH    cache on   filtered method: 2629ns Overhead WITHOUT cache on   filtered method: 3751ns Overhead WITH    cache on UNfiltered method: 2909ns Overhead WITHOUT cache on UNfiltered method: 3474ns
+Overhead WITH    cache on   filtered method: 2544ns Overhead WITHOUT cache on   filtered method: 2988ns Overtime WITH    cache on UNfiltered method: 2454ns Overtime WITHOUT cache on UNfiltered method: 2138ns

 LOGBack debug
-Overhead WITH    cache on   filtered method: 160390ns Overhead WITHOUT cache on   filtered method: 138083ns Overhead WITH    cache on UNfiltered method: 157537ns Overhead WITHOUT cache on UNfiltered method: 126924ns -->
+Overhead WITH    cache on   filtered method: 198840ns Overhead WITHOUT cache on   filtered method: 158948ns Overtime WITH    cache on UNfiltered method: 195803ns Overtime WITHOUT cache on UNfiltered method: 139652ns -->

 ---